 Motorists should plan their journey and allow extra travel time.
 Traffic volumes on the M1 at Mount Ousley and Lawrence Hargrave Drive will be higher than usual, motorists should expect delays and where possible travel outside of peak periods.

 For the assistance of road users detour maps are available on our webpage.

 Portable electronic messaging boards will display information to motorists about the closure including dates and detour routes.

 Heavy vehicles over 19 metres or 50.5 tonnes should use the M1 as normal.

 Yes.
 Local traffic will be allowed from Lawrence Hargrave Drive up to the hairpin bend.

-We are consulting with local residents and businesses, Wollongong City Council, Wollongong Tourism, NSW Emergency Services, Sydney Trains and Port Kembla Port Corporation about this closure.
+We are speaking with local residents and businesses, Wollongong City Council, Wollongong Tourism, NSW Emergency Services, Sydney Trains, freight industry and Port Kembla Port Corporation about this closure.